Joe Morris (politician)

 Joseph Ronald Morris is a British Labour Party politician serving as the Member of Parliament for Hexham since 2024.

+Political career

 He is the first Labour MP for Hexham, breaking a 100-year streak of Conservative MPs.

-According to his LinkedIn profile, he has previously worked as a parliamentary assistant for Labour MPs Kate Hollern, Rupa Huq and Bill Esterson.
+According to his LinkedIn profile, prior to his election Morris worked as a parliamentary assistant for Labour MPs Kate Hollern, Rupa Huq and Bill Esterson.
 He has also worked for Make UK and as an Associate Director at Hanbury Strategy, a public affairs and communications agency.

+In February 2025, Morris was named a parliamentary private secretary in the Department of Health and Social Care.
+He chairs the Labour group of rural MPs.

+On 11 May 2026, Morris resigned as Parliamentary private secretary to Secretary of State for Health and Social Care Wes Streeting, and called on the Prime Minister to resign.

+Personal life

+Morris married Hana Al-Izzi, an adviser to Labour party chair Anna Turley, on New Year’s Eve 2025.